TheWozard/standardinator/examples/songs.md

-# Standardinator
+# Songs

-Golang package for converting streams of data into a standardized formats using [JSONPath](https://goessner.net/articles/JsonPath/)

-## Target Functionality
+This examples provides a basic overview of the intended functionality of this application

-#### Input data
+## Input data
 ```json
 [
     {